 How does blockchain technology change the game for counterfeiters?

-Pirated Software – This applies most often to Operating systems and
+- Pirated Software – This applies most often to Operating sytems and “cracked software.”

 Blockchain technology is known in the world, but its primary emphasis in public discourse has been in the field of financial technologies and cryptocurrencies, such as the ubiquitous Bitcoin.
 Because of the enormous attention Bitcoin and other similar exchange methods made, the actual nature of what a blockchain is is easily lost.
 Here, then, we wish to explain at a layman’s level the fundamental theory of blockchain technology and in particular, show the reader how Verisium makes use of this to change the game in anti-counterfeit operations.